sunpy/sunpy.org/about/project.rst

     Laura Hayes is a Royal Society-Research Ireland University Research Fellow.
     Previously, she obtained a PhD in solar physics from Trinity College Dublin, and then worked as a postdoc at NASA/GSFC and ESA/ESTEC.
     Her research focuses mainly on multi-wavelength observations of solar flares, particularly with observations from ESA's Solar Orbiter.

-.. custom-card:: Laura Hayes
-    :github: hayesla
-    :aff_name: Dublin Institute for Advanced Studies
-    :aff_link:

-    Laura Hayes is a Royal Society-Research Ireland University Research Fellow.
-Previously, she obtained a PhD in solar physics from Trinity College Dublin, and then worked as a postdoc at NASA/GSFC and ESA/ESTEC.
-Her research focuses mainly on multi-wavelength observations of solar flares, particularly with observations from ESA's Solar Orbiter.

 .. custom-card:: David Pérez-Suárez
     :github: dpshelio